 The major critique of factor ecology is its inescapable rooting in human ecology, which for all of its contributions, views urban dynamics as ‘natural’ elements akin to biology.
 Obviously our understanding of structural inqeuality today regards that view as flippant, and that many of that spatial patterns we observe in cities today are the direct result of institutionalized racism and intentionally-designed public policies.

 The kernel of genius apparent in factorial ecology, and our contemporary understanding of structural inequality are perfectly compatible, as long as we reorient the interpretation of the latent variables to represent “sorting factors” guided by political, economic and social forces, rather than outcomes from some natural ecological (or utility maximizing) process (Quillian, 2015).
-Class, race, age, and the characteristics of the built environment remain the primary ways that cities are organized, through a mixture of individual choices, market forces, and public policies.
+Class, race, age, and the characteristics of the built environment remain the primary ways that cities are organized, through a mixture of individual choices, market forces, and public policies, and factor ecology is a good tool to help explore these patterns empirically (Morgan, 1984).

-In another classic example, Anderson & Egeland (1961) argue that the factorial dimensions identified above should demonstrate different spatial layouts.
+In another classic example from the factor ecology literature, Anderson & Egeland (1961) argue that the factorial dimensions identified above should demonstrate different spatial layouts.

 “the results indicate clearly that Burgess’ concentric zone hypothesis is essentially supported with respect to urbanization but not with respect to social rank (or prestige value as this dimension is termed in this paper), while Hoyt’s sector hypothesis is supported with respect to social rank (prestige value) but not with respect to urbanization”

-An important difference between today’s urban analytics and yesterday’s factor ecology is the ability to conduct formal tests of spatial structure.
-Techniques like the LISA were not developed until the 90s, by which time factor ecology had been all but abandoned.
+The maps above suggest our factors do follow different spatial patterns, however, an important difference between today’s urban analytics and yesterday’s factor ecology is the ability to conduct formal tests of spatial structure, so we now have the opportunity to test these hypotheses more formally.
+Techniques like the LISA were not developed until the 1990s, by which time factor ecology had been all but abandoned (Anselin, 1996, 2010).
 This yields a unique opportunity to examine spatial strucure in social structure.
 That is, do we find a strong spatial signal in the different social dimensions?

 and is the signal the same across dimensions?